ttutisani/PortfolioTracker/README.md

 	represents a financial instrument by its symbol, name, and current price.

 AmountAndPercentage (value object)
-	represents contains amount and percentage that this amount represents out of total.
+	contains amount and percentage that this amount represents out of total.